Accelerated calibration of semi-analytic galaxy formation models: Model calibration

 As a demonstration of our new calibration strategy, we first fit only to the low-redshift $(z \sim 0.3)$ SHMR.
 With the eventual goal of calibrating a model that would be useful for populating large volume cosmological simulations with \galacticus galaxies, we use a mass resolution for the merger trees of $2 \times 10^{10} \msun$.
 This is similar to the mass resolution of the merger trees from the UNIT simulations \citep{2019MNRAS.487...48C} that have previously been used with \galacticus for generating mock catalogues for the Roman telescope's High Latitude Spectroscopic Survey \citep{2019MNRAS.490.3667Z, 2021MNRAS.501.3490Z}.

-For our target SHMR, we use the results from \citet[][hereafter \ltw]{2012ApJ...744..159L}, where a combination of galaxy-galaxy weak lensing, galaxy clustering, and galaxy number densities (i.e. stellar mass functions) were used to constrain the SHMR in three redshift bins, spanning from $z=0.22$ to $z=1$.
-Initially, we fit only to the relation inferred for the lowest redshift bin.
-We target halo masses of $\log_{10} M_\mathrm{h} / \msun = 11.5$, 12.0 and 12.5, at a redshift of 0.29.
-Going down further in halo mass would entail using merger trees that are poorly resolved (given the $2 \times 10^{10} \msun$ mass resolution), while the galaxies that form in trees with higher halo masses take substantially longer to evolve with \galacticus.
-Importantly, our range of halo masses brackets the \emph{knee} in the SHMR, where the power-law slope of the relation changes (see Fig.~\ref{fig:SHMRcalibration}).
-This break in the SHMR is thought to reflect a change in the dominant form of feedback that suppress star formation \citep[e.g.][]{2016MNRAS.456.1459M}, with low mass galaxies primarily affected by stellar feedback, while star formation in high mass galaxies is more controlled by feedback from AGN.
-By including halos either side of the knee we hope to be able to simultaneously calibrate the strength of both these forms of feedback.
+For our target SHMR, we use the results from \citet[][hereafter \ltw]{2012ApJ...744..159L}, which constrain the SHMR in three redshift bins between $z=0.22$ and $z=1$ using a joint analysis of galaxy–galaxy weak lensing, galaxy clustering, and the stellar mass function.
+Initially, we fit only to the lowest-redshift bin.
+We target halo masses of $\log_{10}(M_\mathrm{h}/\msun) \approx 11.5$, 12.0, and 12.5 at $z=0.29$.
+Going to lower halo masses would require merger trees below our $2\times10^{10}\,\msun$ mass resolution, while higher masses become increasingly expensive to evolve with \galacticus.
+These three masses bracket the \emph{knee} of the SHMR, where the slope changes from stellar-feedback dominated to AGN-feedback dominated \citep[e.g.][]{1991ApJ...379...52W, 2006MNRAS.365...11C}, allowing us to constrain both regimes simultaneously.

+In \ltw, the SHMR represents the stellar–halo mass relation of \emph{central} galaxies as defined within their halo–occupation framework.
+Centrals and satellites are not identified on a galaxy-by-galaxy basis.
+Instead, a parametric form for the central SHMR (with scatter) is inferred statistically by jointly fitting the lensing, clustering, and number-density measurements.
+Thus, the halo masses in \ltw\ are not measured individually, nor does the analysis require determining which observed galaxies are centrals or satellites.